djangokillen/minion-hate-bot/README.md

 ## About
 Minion hate bot is an angry bot that, every fifteen minutes, replies to 15 tweets containing the word "minions".
 You can find the Twitter account [here](https://twitter.com/minionsareevil).

+Note: replying to 15 tweets every fifteen minutes is not ideal.
+Twitter will hide your tweets from the person receiving them after a while.
+You may want to lower it down quite a bit.

 ## Installation

 1. Register a Twitter application ([apps.twitter.com](https://apps.twitter.com)).
 In order for this to work you must have a Twitter account and a phone number associated with it.